TeamWizardry/LibrarianLib-Docs/src/etcetera/README.md

 # Etcetera

 Etcetera is somewhat of a hodgepodge of tools.
-It mostly contains utilities that were made for other modules but would be useful on their own.
-To that end, I'll go over them briefly in this section.
+It's a mixture of tools used for specific modules that are useful in their own, and minor utilities that don't fit well in [core](../core/README.md).